jbush001/NyuziProcessor/tests/compiler/README.md

     ./runtest.sh hello.cpp
     ./runtest.sh *.c

-* Running the script with no arguments will run all programs in the directories.
+* Running the script with no arguments will run all programs in the directory.
 * If you set the environment variable USE_VERILATOR, it will use the hardware model instead of the functional simulator.
 * The csmith* tests were generated with the Csmith random generation tool: http://embed.cs.utah.edu/csmith/